π Create an MongoDB Search Index

 }

 The index is using dynamic field mappings.
 We didn't configure any explicit (static) mappings between the fields in the documents and the search index.
-That's why Atlas created dynamic mappings that match the data in the documents to some common field types such as double, string, array, int, and double.
-Dynamic mappings are useful when you're just getting started with Atlas Search or if your schema changes regularly.
-However, they take up more space compared to static mappings.
+That's why MongoDB Search created dynamic mappings that match the data in the documents to some common field types such as double, string, array, int, and double.

 You don't need to refine this index.
 Go ahead and click Create Search Index.

-When your search index reaches status Active, you'll be able to see more information about the index โ€” for example, the number of indexed documents, the field mappings, and the index size.
-Notice also that you're using one out of the three free search indexes that come with your free M0 database.
+When your search index's status changes to Ready, you'll be able to see more information about the index β for example, the number of indexed documents, the field mappings, and the index size.